-The base of this vegan lemon curd is a custard made using shop-bought custard powder – luckily, a lot of custard powders are naturally vegan and gluten-free, and don’t contain added sugar.
+The base of this vegan lemon curd is a custard made using shop-bought custard powder.

 Not only does the custard powder act as a thickener, making the lemon curd extra creamy, it also adds a lovely colour without having to use something like turmeric.